Logan Wu

 My duties included:

-- Statistical, network and geospatial data analysis
+- Statistical, mathmatical, and geospatial data modelling

 Co-author of The spread of [COVID-19] via staff work and household networks, Infection Control & Hospital Epidemiology.